SCHOLARSHIPS FOR STUDY ABROAD AND E-BROAD

-King's College Scholarships (Application opening early October '21) – Applications for the King's College scholarships for study abroad are submitted electronically (except for the LeBaron Boyle Scholarship), using one common form.
+King's College Scholarships for Study Abroad – Applications for the King's College scholarships for study abroad are submitted electronically, using one common form.
 This means you only need to fill out one form to apply for one or more of the King's scholarships listed below.
 You will submit separate essays for the various scholarships, per the instructions on the form.
-Applications deadline is Friday, December 3, 2021 for travel or study e-broad in spring 2022 or summer 2022.
+Applications are currently closed for travel or study e-broad in summer and fall 2022.

 - Marjorie Neusch Massey Scholarship –Open to all with preference for students travelling to non-English speaking countries who have not had prior opportunities to travel outside the United States.
 Applicants must demonstrate need.
 Use this PDF for more information on the Marjorie Neusch Massey Scholarship.

 - James LeBaron Boyle Scholarship – Open to all with preference given to humanities majors, primarily English majors.
 Applicants must demonstrate need.
 Use this PDF for more information on the James Lebaron Boyle Scholarship.

 - Joseph D. Lepore ('60) Study Abroad Scholarship - Open to students who demonstrate financial need and desire a French language study abroad experience.
 Use this PDF for more information on the Joseph D. Lepore Study Abroad Scholarship.